Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-bindings-from-code.md

 ## Changing Bindings

 In general, you can change existing bindings via the [`InputActionSetupExtensions.ChangeBinding`](xref:UnityEngine.InputSystem.InputActionSetupExtensions) method.
 This returns an accessor that can be used to modify the properties of the targeted [`InputBinding`](xref:UnityEngine.InputSystem.InputBinding).
 Note that most of the write operations of the accessor are destructive.
-For non-destructive changes to bindings, see [Applying Overrides](#applying-overrides).
+For non-destructive changes to bindings, refer to [Applying Overrides](#applying-overrides).

 ```CSharp
 // Get write access to the second binding of the 'fire' action.